anandvijay96/kp-ai-hr-recruitement-assistant/AI_DEVELOPMENT_GUIDE.md

 ### **📝 Prompt 2: Technical Implementation Planning**
 ```
-You are a senior software architect planning the technical implementation for a new feature in our FastAPI-based HR application.
+You are a senior software architect planning the technical implementation for a new feature in our HR application.

 For the feature: [FEATURE NAME]